elunna/nerfhack-changelog/README.md

 * Blessed restore ability only restores a few levels (Evil)
 * potions of gain energy grant a lot more energy and get an alchemy recipe (from xNetHack).
 * Mixing oil with water always results in diluted oil.
+* Potions can sometimes generate diluted.
+* Shopkeepers only offer 1/2 price for diluted potions.

 ### WANDS